RejectedFrASELS/IP-Analyzer-VirusTotal-API/README.md

 3. Some excel file with IP addresses in a column

 ### Usage:
-1. Insert you API in code
+1. Insert your API in code
 2. Simply run it typing ```python IPChecker.py``` or however you want.
 3. Select the excel file and other credentials.
 4. You can find the report after running the code in same directory.